Close

 • Be camera-ready

 You never get a second chance to make a first impression.
 Your broker should advise you on steps to make your property stand out from other homes when it comes to a photoshoot and viewings.
-A fresh coat of paint, some de-cluttering and ‘window dressing’ will help make a positive impression.
+A fresh coat of paint, some decluttering and ‘window dressing’ will help make a positive impression.
 This extends to the exterior and garden, the first thing a prospective buyer will see.

 • Get the NOC

-While the majority of fees are paid by the buyer, sellers should expect to pay for a No Objection Certificate (NOC), which is obtained from the developer that built the property.
+While the majority of fees is paid by the buyer, sellers should expect to pay for a No Objection Certificate (NOC), which is obtained from the developer that built the property.
 You also need to factor in commission of up to 2%, payable to your broker.

 • Block the property